 3% of all profits are donated to the Animal Welfare Institute, and we maintain additional ongoing donations to other organizations including Harbin SHS, which rescues dogs from meat farms in China.

-We use only conflict-free gems and 100% recycled gold and silver - none of that tricky marketing language like "we aim to use recycled where we can".
-All collections are crafted in our RJC-certified studio - the highest level of ethical and sustainability certification there is.
+We use only 100% recycled gold and silver - none of that tricky marketing language like "we aim to use recycled where we can".
+All collections are crafted in our RJC-certified studio - the highest level of ethical and sustainability certification attainable.

-Common Era was born out of our founder Torie's lifelong love of ancient history and mythology.
+Common Era was born out of our founder Torie Tilley's lifelong love of ancient history and mythology.
 After immigrating from Australia to New York, and then losing her tech job in 2019, she wanted to build a brand that brought Homer, Ovid and Virgil to life through jewelry, with a focus on craftsmanship and recycled metals.

 Common Era's name is a nod to both the past and present.
 It's CE jewelry with BCE heritage.